-Qwa3 - Till (Wolf Creek or Alburnett formations) Generally 3 to 91 m (10-300 ft) of very dense, massive, fractured, loamy glacial till of the Wolf Creek or Alburnett formations with or without a thin loess mantle (Peoria Formation-less than 2 m) or thin loamy sediment mantle.
-An intervening clayey Farmdale/Sangamon Geosol may separate these units.
-This mapping unit is shown only in the cross-section and may be buried by unnamed erosion surface sediments, loess or alluvium.
+Qwa3 - Till (Wolf Creek or Alburnett Formations) - Generally 3 to 23 m (10-75 ft) of very dense, massive, fractured, loamy glacial till of the Wolf Creek or Alburnett formations.
+This mapping unit can be buried by glacial sediments (Sheldon Creek Fm.), unnamed erosion surface sediments, loess or alluvium and is shown only in the cross-section.